-The bylaws of a PTA contain the basic rules relating to the association as an organization rather than to the parliamentary procedure that it follows.
-These bylaws define the primary characteristics of the association, prescribe how the association functions, and include all rules that the association considers important to the rights and responsibilities of the membership.
+The bylaws of a PTA contain the basic rules relating to the PTA as an organization rather than to the parliamentary procedure that it follows.
+These bylaws define the primary characteristics of the PTA, prescribe how the PTA functions, and include all rules that the PTA considers important to the rights and responsibilities of the membership.